vlang-association/blog/content/blog/c-from-v-1.md

 image: images/v-and-c/v-and-c.png
 ---

+In this series of articles, we will talk about how to use C code in V.
 Due to the fact that the main backend for V is C, it is very easy to use any libraries written in C.

 ## Preparation